 The jobs in this category could go either way.
 While you theoretically could do them yourself, you need to be sure that you actually can do them yourself before starting work.
 You’ll need to consider whether you have the necessary skills to complete the job to a high standard, as well as if you have enough spare time to devote to the project.

 You can enjoy significant savings on a bathroom renovation if you do the tiling yourself.
 If you know what you’re doing, DIY tiling is safe and you can produce excellent results.
-But tiling is also a critical part of any reno and if you get it wrong, chipped tiles, patterns out of alignment and amateur grouting can all detract from your project.
+But tiling is also a critical part of any renovation and if you get it wrong, chipped tiles, patterns out of alignment and amateur grouting can all detract from your project.
 When in doubt, get a professional.

 Carpentry and joinery can be taken on by a DIY renovator with the right skills.
 From cabinets to planter boxes, there’s a long list of simple projects that most renovators can take on themselves.
 But if your skills with a hammer and saw are extremely limited, don’t bite off more than you can chew.